 Laura Caprini, B.Ed., Dip.Ed.

 Founder of The Literacy Clinic, Laura Caprini graduated from McGill University in 1992 with a Bachelor of Education Degree specializing in Early Childhood Education.
-She began her career as a resource teacher at the Montreal Catholic School Commisson, working with children in Montreal’s inner-city Pointe St. Charles and in the Côtes-des-Neiges area.
+She began her career as a resource teacher at the Montreal Catholic School Commisson, working with children in Montreal’s inner-city Pointe St. Charles, and in the Côtes-des-Neiges area.

 In 1995, she resigned her teaching post and re-located to British Columbia where she spent almost a decade working as a classroom teacher in disadvantaged areas of Vancouver and inner-city Abbotsford, B.C.

 During this time, she attended Simon Fraser University and successfully completed a Graduate Diploma of Education in Middle Years Technology in the Classroom.

 She and her family returned to the province of Québec in 2004, where she resumed her role as a resource teacher for the Lester B. Pearson School Board.
 Added to her credentials is a Certification in Simultaneous Multisensory Teaching Methodology recognized by the Canadian Dyslexia Center in Ottawa.

 Privileged to have been working with children with a variance of special needs throughout her teaching career, Laura’s ultimate goal is for all her students to reach their full potential as confident, proficient readers!